Docker

 All the normal limitations of Kickstart apply (the Kickstart will not run if the database has already been set up with an API key, for example).

-It’s easy to get started with Kickstart, but you’ll need to tweak your Docker Compose files a bit.
-Before you begin, you’ll need a valid kickstart.json file.
-Note that this file could be called anything, kickstart.json is simply a convention.
-Check out the Kickstart documentation for more information on writing one.
+To use Kickstart, you'll need to tweak your Docker Compose files.
+Before you begin, you'll need a valid kickstart.json file (the kickstart.json name is just a convention).
+Check out the Kickstart documentation for more information on writing a kickstart.json.

 Once you have a valid kickstart.json file, create a subdirectory in the location of your docker-compose.yml file.
 It can be named anything; this documentation will use a directory called kickstart.
 Next, you'll mount this directory and set the FUSIONAUTH_APP_KICKSTART_FILE variable in the docker-compose.yml file.